Are you wondering whether it makes sense to buy a DSLR in 2023?

 And that’s what this article is all about.

-I’m going to give you 4 compelling reasons to purchase a DSLR in 2020.
+I’m going to give you 4 compelling reasons to purchase a DSLR.
 And, if at the end of the article, you’re still not sure that a DSLR is right for you, then it probably isn’t.

 Because here’s the thing: